APogue/APogue.github.io/_protocols/codebook_with_coding_protocol.md

 - Code as `violation_warning` if:
   * Admin issued a statement referencing applicable university rules, laws, or policies
   * AND explicitly warned about possible violations or consequences
+  * e.g., “We are tracking incidents, if behavior becomes pervasive consequences will be imposed”
 - Code as `campus_climate_initiative` if:
   *  Admin referenced a programmatic effort or institutional partnership aimed at improving the long-term inclusion or cultural environment of the campus
 - Code as `positive_inclusion` if: